 Now, the If Condition will be developed.
 We will check which number is greater.

-If the condition is satisfied, the statement under the If block will be executed as the Control Flow will come to there.
+If the condition is satisfied, the statement under the If block will be executed as the Control Flow will come there.

 Otherwise, the control flow will go directly inside the Else Block & the statement will be printed.